DSD-DBS/capella-collab-manager/docs/user/docs/getting-started/read-only.md

 # Getting started with read-only project access

-If you have a read-only project access or you simply want to check the model without risk of editing, you may start a read-only session.
+If you have a read-only project access, or you simply want to check the model without risk of editing, you may start a read-only session.

 ![Starting a read-only session](screenshots/read-only.jpg)